timelyportfolio/comicR/README.md

 # comicR

-htmlwidgets for comic (xkcd-like) R
+htmlwidget for comic (xkcd-like) R.  See the [vignette](vignettes/readme.Rmd) for installation and examples.